ErikEJ/erikej.github.io/_posts/2020-11-02-ef-core-sproc-return-value.md

 Notice that the parameterReturn.Value is of type "object" and must be cast to the desired type.

-If you use EF Core Power Tools to reverse engineer your stored procedures, you can instead use this code:
+If you use EF Core Power Tools to reverse engineer your stored procedures, you can use code like this, as each procedure signature has an optional parameter of type `OutputParameter<int>`.

 ```csharp
 var procs = new NorthwindContextProcedures(db);